Dr. Ryan Stewart, DO

 Frequently Asked Questions

 How many biofeedback sessions will I need?
-Most treatment protocols involve 4-6 sessions over several weeks.
-Many women notice improvement within the first few sessions.
-The skills you learn continue to benefit you long after treatment ends.
+Most protocols call for 5 to 6 sessions, spaced about two weeks apart.
+Many women notice improvement in the first few sessions.
+The skills you learn stay with you long after treatment ends.

 Is biofeedback painful?
-No. Biofeedback is completely non-invasive and painless.
-A small sensor provides real-time feedback about your muscle activity.
-Most women find the sessions comfortable and even empowering.
+No. Biofeedback is non-invasive and painless.
+A small sensor gives real-time feedback about your muscle activity.
+Most women find the sessions comfortable.

 Does insurance cover biofeedback for fecal incontinence?
-Most insurance plans cover biofeedback for fecal incontinence when prescribed by a physician.
-It is considered a first-line treatment and is well-supported by clinical evidence.
+Many insurance plans cover biofeedback for fecal incontinence when a physician prescribes it.
+Coverage can vary, so check with your plan ahead of time.

 Copyright © 2016-2026 Ryan Stewart, DO. | Privacy Policy